neuml/cord19q/tasks/sharing.md

 - Single National points of contact (SPOC) have been created to facilitate sharing of the information about nationwide medicine shortages and the coordination of emergency plans among the competent National Authorities and the EMA.<br/>
 - Moreover, the shortage-impact scores can be used as a basis for harmonizing the graphical formats of the communication campaigns in all the EU countries.<br/>
 - Considering such critical issues and the latest position papers of stakeholder associations (Various Associations, 2019a,b), the establishment of harmonized metrics to classify the impact of medicine shortage on the National Healthcare Systems is a mandatory step to enhance the cooperation among competent National Authorities of the European countries and to rationalize the efforts to mitigate them.<br/>
-- In particular, it has been highlighted the need to find collaborative solutions for medicine shortages to coordinate EU and National policies and communication campaigns.<br/>

 [The species Severe acute respiratory syndrome-related coronavirus: classifying 2019-nCoV and naming it SARS-CoV-2](https://doi.org/10.1038/s41564-020-0695-z)<br/>
 by Gorbalenya, Alexander E.; Baker, Susan C.; Baric, Ralph S.; de Groot, Raoul J.; Drosten, Christian; Gulyaeva, Anastasia A.; Haagmans, Bart L.; Lauber, Chris; Leontovich, Andrey M.; Neuman, Benjamin W.; Penzar, Dmitry; Perlman, Stanley; Poon, Leo L. M.; Samborskiy, Dmitry V.; Sidorov, Igor A.; Sola, Isabel; Ziebuhr, John; Coronaviridae Study Group of the International Committee on Taxonomy of, Viruses<br/>
 *Nature Microbiology - 2020*<br/>
-- ICTV Study Groups may also be involved in virus naming on a case-by-case basis as an extension of their official remit, as well as using the special expertise of their members.<br/>
-- Virus nomenclature is a formal system of names used to label viruses and taxa.<br/>
+- This is formally addressed in the framework of the official classification of virus taxonomy and is overseen and coordinated by the ICTV 4 .<br/>
+- The adoption of accurate virus-naming practices should be facilitated by the major revision of the virus species nomenclature that is currently being discussed by the ICTV and is being planned for implementation in the near future 43 .<br/>
 - To facilitate good practice and scientific exchange, the CSG recommends that researchers describing new viruses (that is, isolates) in this species adopt a standardized format for public databases and publications that closely resembles the formats used for isolates of avian coronaviruses 39 , filoviruses 40 Fig.<br/>
-- Establishing a universal nomenclature for viruses was one of the major tasks of the ICTV when it was founded more than 50 years ago 4 .<br/>
-- A first step towards appreciation of this species and others would be for researchers, journals, databases and other relevant bodies to adopt proper referencing to the full taxonomy of coronaviruses under study, including explicit mentioning of the relevant virus species and the specific virus(es) within the species using the ICTV naming rules explained above.<br/>

 [Machine learning using intrinsic genomic signatures for rapid classification of novel pathogens: COVID-19 case study](https://doi.org/10.1101/2020.02.03.932350)<br/>
 by Randhawa, G. S.; Soltysiak, M. P. M.; El Roz, H.; de Souza, C. P. E.; Hill, K. A.; Kari, L.<br/>